Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 The present Statutes have been prepared in the official languages of IUGG.
 The English text shall take precedence if there is a question of interpretation.

-6.1 The Statutes of the Association must be approved by the Council of the International Union of Geodesy and Geophysics at a General Assembly, and shall come into force at the close of the Council Meeting at that General Assembly.
+7.1 The Statutes of IACS must be approved by the IUGG Council at a General Assembly of IUGG, and shall come into force at the close of the Council Meeting at that General Assembly.

-6.2 A member of the IACS Bureau, an IACS Correspondent or a delegate to the IACS Plenary Administrative Session from an IUGG Adhering Body may propose a change to these Statutes.
-Any such proposal must reach the Secretary General at least six months prior to the announced date of the General Assembly at which it is to be considered.
-The Secretary General shall notify all IACS Correspondents and accredited delegates of any proposed change at least two months prior to the announced date of the General Assembly.
+7.2 A member of the IACS Bureau, an IACS Correspondent or a Delegate to the IACS Plenary Administrative Session from an IUGG Adhering Body may propose a change to these Statutes.
+Any such proposal must reach the Secretary General of IACS at least six months prior to the announced date of the IUGG General Assembly at which it is to be considered.
+The Secretary General shall notify all IACS Correspondents and Accredited Delegates of any proposed change at least two months prior to the announced date of the General Assembly.

-6.3.
-For adoption, modifications must be agreed by at least a two-thirds’ majority of the votes cast by accredited delegates at a Plenary Administrative Session held during a General Assembly, and further approved by the Council of the IUGG.
+7.3.
+For adoption, modifications must be agreed by at least a two-thirds’ majority of the votes cast by Accredited Delegates at a Plenary Administrative Session held during a General Assembly, and further approved by the Council of the IUGG.
 A two-thirds majority shall be determined by the proportion of affirmative votes to the sum of the affirmative and negative votes, including correspondence votes, and excluding abstentions.

 By-law 1: Divisions

-The scientific components of the Association shall be separated into Divisions as follows:
+The scientific components of IACS shall be separated into Divisions as follows:

-- The role of Divisions shall be to further the scientific objectives of the Association through co-ordination of appropriate scientific research, organisation of scientific meetings, and promotion of the exchange of information and data.
+● The role of Divisions shall be to further the scientific objectives of IACS through co-ordination of appropriate scientific research, promotion and administration of IACS Working Groups, organization of scientific meetings, and promotion of the exchange of information and data.

-- Each Division shall be represented on the IACS Bureau by a person elected to be the Division Head.
+● Each Division shall be represented on the IACS Bureau by a Division Head.

 By-law 2: IACS Administration

-2.1 The Bureau shall meet at least twice at each Assembly, and must meet at least once more between ordinary General Assemblies.
+2.1 The Bureau shall meet at least twice at each IACS General Assembly, and must meet at least once more between such Assemblies.

 2.2 The Bureau shall meet at the call of the President, who will set the agenda in consultation with the Secretary General.

-2.3 The quorum for an IACS Bureau Meeting shall be a majority of the members but must include: at least three of the President; President-Elect or Past-President; the Secretary General; and one of the Vice-presidents.
+2.4 The quorum for an IACS Bureau Meeting shall be a majority of the Bureau Members but must include: at least three of the President; President-Elect or Past-President; the Secretary General; and one of the Vice-presidents.

-2.5 Electronic voting (e-voting) may be required in between Bureau Meetings.
+2.6 Electronic voting (e-voting) may be required in between Bureau Meetings.
 E-voting is a two-stage process: a discussion phase where Bureau Members openly discuss the issue, followed by a voting phase that is secret.
 The Secretary General or, in case of conflict of interest, either the President or the President-Elect or Past-President, counts the votes.
-The same quorum applies as for Bureau Meetings (see By-law 2.3).
-The discussion period and voting time should be kept as short as possible (one week each).
+The same quorum applies as for Bureau Meetings (see By-law 2.4).
+The discussion period and voting time should be kept as short as possible (approximately one week each).

 By-law 3: Officers